Senator Nick Scutari once again introduced legislation to legalize NJ recreational cannabis to the legislature.

-The act is designed to eliminate the problems caused by the unregulated manufacture, distribution, and use of marijuana within New Jersey.
+The act is designed to eliminate the problems caused by the unregulated manufacture, distribution, and use of marijuana.
 It will divert funds from marijuana sales from going to illegal enterprises, gangs, and cartels.

-New Jersey law enforcement officers made over 24,000 arrests for marijuana possession in 2012, more than in the previous 20 years or every 12 minutes.
+New Jersey law enforcement officers made over 24,000 arrests for marijuana possession in 2012.
+That’s more than in the previous 20 years or every 12 minutes.

 It would also permit the licensing of commercial marijuana grow operations and retail facilities within one year of the bill’s passage.
-Additionally, strict regulations on the production and sale of marijuana, providing municipalities the ability to adopt ordinances governing the operation or prohibiting, and establishing a sales tax rate of 7 percent in the first year that escalates to 25 percent in the fifth year are also addressed in the legislation.
+Additionally, there would be strict regulations on the production and sale of marijuana.
+It would provide municipalities the ability to adopt ordinances governing the operation or prohibiting it, and establishing a sales tax rate of 7 percent in the first year that escalates to 25 percent in the fifth year are also addressed in the legislation.

-Another highlight will be instituting a new Division of Marijuana Enforcement to be established under the Department of Law and Public Safety.
+Another highlight is the Division of Marijuana Enforcement.
+It would be established under the Department of Law and Public Safety.

-New Jersey’s new Governor, Phil Murphy will be sworn in next week and is expected to move quickly on signing this bill when approved by the legislature.
+New Jersey’s new Governor, Phil Murphy will be sworn in next week.
+He is expected to move quickly on signing this bill when approved by the New Jersey legislature.